FORCOLAB-UofT/INFOX/README.md

 >
 > python run.py

+The results are stored in ./result.

+You can also set config.conf and run manually.

 The crawler part & analyser part are separated, you can run individually.

 Your can see the example of result in /data/result_example.txt .